Platform Usage Contract

 2.2. contravenes any reasonable action, measure or instruction of PRISMA under the PUC.

-Before deactivation, PRISMA shall consider the interests of the affected User, the Customer concerned, as well as all other related customers engaged with the Customer.
+Before deactivation, PRISMA shall consider the interests of the affected User, the Customer concerned, as well as all System Operators and System Users engaged with the Customer.

 4. PRISMA shall accept a new registration of a deactivated User if the Customer proves the establishment of internal procedures to ensure compliance of this User with the PUC.